 Her practise is driven by an integrated Transpersonal-Humanistic approach.
 This means that the therapy is geared towards self-empowerment, with a focus on unleashing the spirit, or life force, of the individual, and tapping into the potential of transcendental experience.
 As standard, all therapy sessions follow a strict code of ethics as specified by ADMP UK, in addition Lottie attends regular clinical supervision with a senior DMP who oversees and advises her work.

 What is Dance/Movement Psychotherapy?

-DMP is a recognised branch of the creative arts therapies (also including music, art and drama) that applies psychological and developmental theory to movement, utilising the interconnectivity of mind and body.
-The aim, over time, is to enable the client to identify, process and break free from unwanted patterns of behaviour.
+DMP is a branch of the creative arts therapies (also including music, art and drama) that applies psychological and developmental theory to movement, utilising interconnectivity of body and mind.
+The aim is to enable the client to identify, process and break free from unwanted patterns of behaviour.
 It can also be used to support the person or group through any enduring challenges they may be facing.

 In contrast to the instructive tone of a dance class, in this space the clients and therapist are on a collaborative journey.
 DMP does not require, or seek, proficiency in dance; rather, the movement is a vehicle of exploration, a means of giving voice to that which cannot be expressed in words, or is not yet understood by the conscious mind.
-The movement that emerges might range from playful abandon to moments of perceived stillness where only the breath remains.
 As the client discovers new ways of being in, and thinking about, the body, they can begin to access new possibilities for acceptance and growth, discovering tolerance and calm in place of fear and resistance.